vsoch/caliper/docs/getting_started/user-guide.rst

-As stated earlier, you'd want to use ``json`` for the largest repos and metrics (e.g., a function database, functiondb is very large, and this scales with the number of releases), a ``json-single`` for smaller metric/release combinations, and ``zip`` if it's somewhere in betwee.
+As stated earlier, you'd want to use ``json`` for the largest repos and metrics (e.g., a function database, functiondb is very large, and this scales with the number of releases), a ``json-single`` for smaller metric/release combinations, and ``zip`` if it's somewhere in between.
 Caliper can load all three, so you don't need to worry.

 Extraction From Repository